eduardsui/carbonpaper/README.md

 -----------
 carbonpaper is a lightweight simple yet efficient real-time file syncronizer across multiple servers.
 It uses a simple network protocol, an asynchronous socket, Ed25519 signature/verify, x25519 key exchange and chacha20 for network traffic encryption.

-Currently `delete` is not supported (file are syncronized, but not deleted if deleted from one node).

 Main features:
 - fast
 - bidirectional